openforcefield/openff-evaluator/docs/datasets/physicalproperties.rst

 The |physical_property| object is a base class for any object which describes a measured property of substance, and is defined by a combination of:

+.. rst-class:: spaced-list

     * the observed value of the property.
     * |substance| specifying the substance that the measurement was collected for.
     * |property_phase| specifying the phase that the measurement was collected in.
     * |thermodynamic_state| specifying the thermodynamic conditions under which the measurement was performed

 as well as optionally

+.. rst-class:: spaced-list

     * the uncertainty in the value of the property.
     * a list of |parameter_gradient| which defines the gradient of the property with respect to the model parameters if it was computationally estimated.
     * a |source| specifying the source (either experimental or computational) and provenance of the measurement.

 Each type of property supported by the framework, such as a density of an enthalpy of vaporization, must have it's own class representation which inherits from |physical_property|::